ellaMillares11/ellamaemillares_Profile.github.io/README.md

 # MILLARES_PROFILE_WEBSYSTEMS
-This is my Final project for web systems and technologies, my own profile website.
+This is my Final project for Web Systems and technologies, my own profile website.
+It Includes files such as html, css, JavaScript and images.